tearust/t-rust/obsidian/_gitbook-dev-docs/020_tutorial/040_add_login_feature/042_sample_front_end_code_walkthrough/README.md

   },
 ```

 The `read, withdraw, consume, move, bonding_curve` are authorizations that the user needs to confirm which we [explained previously](../README.md).
-In this `login` step, there is no business logic to transfer fund or consume fund.
-So we can simple remove all authorization strings here.
-You can see all of them are commented out.
+In this `login` step, there's no business logic to transfer or consume funds.
+So we can simply remove all authorization strings here (you can see that all of them are commented out).
 But in our future steps, such as `reward` branch, there would be fund transfer or consumption busienss logic.
 You will see `consume` and `move` are set to true.
 When those authorization strings are set to true, the end user may see the string in Metamask sign window.

-This is important to let end user know what types of authorization he would authorize the app.
-In case of any suspecious strings that not expected by the app, the end user can refuse to sign and login.
+This is important to let the end user know what types of authorization they should allow for the app.
+In case of any suspicious strings that aren't expected by the app, the end user can refuse to sign and login.

 The js code to handle user login is in `src/layer2/user.js`

 ```
   async login(self, permission_str) {
     const address = self.layer1_account.address;